-Download a free, customisable misconduct and gross misconduct meeting letter template to make sure you’re following the right steps.
+Using misconduct and gross misconduct meeting letter templates and examples can help you make sure you're following the right steps.

 Read on to find out what constitutes gross misconduct in the workplace, examples of gross misconduct, and how your business can handle misconduct smoothly.

 Anything defined as ‘misbehaviour’ by an employee can be classed as misconduct.

 Usually, there are three types of misconduct, depending on how serious the misbehaviour is.
 These are general misconduct, serious misconduct, and gross misconduct.

 Gross misconduct is when your employee’s behaviour damages their relationship with you beyond repair.

 It can open the pathway to rapid dismissal, without notice or pay in-place of notice, but you’ll need to follow a legal, fair process.

 It depends on how serious the misconduct is.
 For example, regularly arriving late, inappropriate clothing, or general ‘time-wasting’ would usually constitute general or serious misconduct.